Convex-Dev/design/docs/cad/003_encoding/README.md

 - Empty maps, sets, strings and blobs etc.
 - Static constants such as Strings, Keywords and Symbols used frequently in the CVM

 The JVM `null` value is interpreted as the Convex `nil` value.
 This is an implementation decision, again chosen for efficiency and performance reasons.
-However there is no strict requirement that `nil` must be represented this way (for example, it could alternatively be a singleton value).
+However there is no strict requirement that `nil` must be represented this way (for example, it could be a singleton value).